Chart Color Schemes

 Wolli Creek is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Wolli Creek, as per the 2016 Census, has a population where 72.2% speak languages other than English at home and 75.5% were born overseas.
+Wolli Creek has a population where 72.2% speak languages other than English at home, and 75.5% were born overseas.
 Christianity is the predominant religion with 28.1%.
-Buddhism, at 11.0%, is significantly higher than Greater Sydney's average of 4.5%.
+Buddhism is notably higher at 11.0%, compared to Greater Sydney's average of 4.5%.

 Frequently Asked Questions - Diversity